Quekzhengseng/WebScraper/README.md

+# Read before continuing
-# Contains 4 scrapers, Change the firefox profiles within each to your own path!
+- Change the firefox profiles within each to your own path in the code
-# Log into chatgpt, quora before hand
+- Log into chatgpt, quora before hand in each firefox profile

 Quora_Answer_Webscraper
 - Input questions.csv